Blitzkrieg: Britain

 The British Army took lessons from the successful infantry and artillery offensives on the Western Front in late 1918.
 To obtain the best co-operation between all arms, emphasis was placed on detailed planning, rigid control and adherence to orders.
-Mechanization of the army was considered a means to avoid mass casualties and indecisive nature of offensives, as part of a combined-arms theory of war.
-The four editions of Field Service Regulations published after 1918 held that only combined-arms operations could create enough fire power to enable mobility on a battlefield.
-This theory of war also emphasized consolidation, recommending caution against overconfidence and ruthless exploitation.
+Mechanization of the army, as part of a combined-arms theory of war, was considered a means to avoid mass casualties and the indecisive nature of offensives.
+The four editions of Field Service Regulations that were published after 1918 held that only combined-arms operations could create enough fire power to enable mobility on a battlefield.
+That theory of war also emphasised consolidation and recommended caution against overconfidence and ruthless exploitation.

-In the Sinai and Palestine campaign, operations involved some aspects of what would later be called blitzkrieg.
-The decisive Battle of Megiddo included concentration, surprise and speed; success depended on attacking only in terrain favoring the movement of large formations around the battlefield and tactical improvements in the British artillery and infantry attack.
+During the Sinai and Palestine campaign, operations involved some aspects of what would later be called blitzkrieg.
+The decisive Battle of Megiddo included concentration, surprise and speed.
+Success depended on attacking only in terrain favouring the movement of large formations around the battlefield and tactical improvements in the British artillery and infantry attack.
 General Edmund Allenby used infantry to attack the strong Ottoman front line in co-operation with supporting artillery, augmented by the guns of two destroyers.
 Through constant pressure by infantry and cavalry, two Ottoman armies in the Judean Hills were kept off-balance and virtually encircled during the Battles of Sharon and Nablus (Battle of Megiddo).

 The British methods induced "strategic paralysis" among the Ottomans and led to their rapid and complete collapse.
-In an advance of 65 mi, captures were estimated to be "at least 25,000 prisoners and 260 guns."
-Liddell Hart considered that important aspects of the operation were the extent to which Ottoman commanders were denied intelligence on the British preparations for the attack through British air superiority and air attacks on their headquarters and telephone exchanges, which paralyzed attempts to react to the rapidly deteriorating situation.
+In an advance of 65 mi, captures were estimated to be "at least 25,000 prisoners and 260 guns".
+Liddell Hart considered that important aspects of the operation had been the extent to which Ottoman commanders were denied intelligence on the British preparations for the attack through British air superiority and air attacks on their headquarters and telephone exchanges, which paralyzed attempts to react to the rapidly-deteriorating situation.

 France

-Norman Stone detects early blitzkrieg operations in offensives by the French generals Charles Mangin and Marie-Eugène Debeney in 1918.
-However, French doctrine in the interwar years became defense-oriented.
+Norman Stone detects early blitzkrieg operations in offensives by French Generals Charles Mangin and Marie-Eugène Debeney in 1918.
+However, French doctrine in the interwar years became defence-oriented.
 Colonel Charles de Gaulle advocated concentration of armor and airplanes.
-His opinions appeared in his book Vers l'Armée de métier (Towards the Professional Army, 1933).
-Like von Seeckt, de Gaulle concluded that France could no longer maintain the huge armies of conscripts and reservists which had fought World War I, and he sought to use tanks, mechanized forces and aircraft to allow a smaller number of highly trained soldiers to have greater impact in battle.
-His views little endeared him to the French high command, but are claimed by some to have influenced Heinz Guderian.
+His opinions appeared in his 1934 book Vers l'Armée de métier ("Towards the Professional Army").
+Like von Seeckt, de Gaulle concluded that France could no longer maintain the huge armies of conscripts and reservists that had fought the First World War, and he sought to use tanks, mechanized forces and aircraft to allow a smaller number of highly trained soldiers to have greater impact in battle.
+His views endeared him little to the French high command, but, according to historian Henrik Bering, were studied with great interest by Heinz Guderian.